 Cusco is hands down the most fascinating city in Peru.
 There are not many other places in the world where ancient Inca walls stand side by side with Spanish architecture.

 The ruins at Sacsayhuaman are definitely worth a look.
 More easily remembered by the English pronunciation “Sexy Woman”, the name Sacsayhuaman actually means ‘satisfied falcon’ in Quechua, the language of the Incas.
-Stay at the Wildrover’s Backpackers Hostel if you’re up for a rowdy time.
+Stay at the Wildrover’s Backpackers Hostel if you’re up for a rowdy time, or check out our kick ass guide to the best hostels in Cusco.
 Cusco is an excellent place to meet up with fellow backpackers.

 In Cusco you can get yourself sorted with a trekking company if you are wanting to hike the Inca Trail or the Salkantay Trek.
 It is possible to do the hike to Machu Picchu on your own if you have your own gear.
 Remember, a good sleeping bag is a must!